 In 2020, SIF has hosted the Eighth meeting of the Sustainable Insurance Forum (SIF8) on 21st February 2020 in Basel and two online virtual meetings on 6th and 20th May, instead of its SIF9 meeting planned to be held in Seattle in June 2020, due to Covid-19.

 SIF has launched the public version of the ‘Question Bank on Climate Change Risks to the Insurance Sector’.
 The broader community will now have access to the types of questions that supervisors may use to probe entities on climate change financial risks.
 These questions may also be relevant to other industries, such as the banking sector.

 SIF and the International Association of Insurance Supervisors (IAIS) collaborated on the 'Issues Paper on the Implementation of the Recommendations of the Task Force on Climate-related Financial Disclosures’.
 The paper was noted to be a valuable resource for supervisors taking action to enhance disclosures on climate-related financial risks.
 Since its launch on the IAIS website, the Paper has been downloaded from the IAIS website over 2,500 times.

 As a follow-up, the SIF and IAIS are now developing an Application Paper on the Supervision of Climate-related Risks in the Insurance Sector.
 The paper will focus specifically on topics such as enterprise risk management, corporate governance, investment and disclosure, in line with the Insurance Core Principles.
 On 9 June, the IAIS and SIF jointly hosted a webinar supporting the development of the Application Paper.
 It was very well attended by 300 members and stakeholders who participated in the webinar.
-The inputs received will be used to further develop the Paper, which is expected to be launched in November 2020.
+The inputs received will be used to further develop the Paper, which is expected to be launched in early 2021.